andis-sprinkis/snippet/sh_print_num_line.md

-# Finding line numbers of a string and printing the line at a line number in a file processed with a shell script
+# Finding line numbers of a string and printing the line at a line number in file, via shell script

 Print line numbers of the exactly matching lines (2 and 3):